 2. Convertible Seats

 These are the best kinds, as they can turn in to rear and front-facing both.
 They are designed with all in one seat that you can easily convert as per your convenience.
 As soon as your kid reaches 40 to 50 pounds, you can switch the position of the seat and make it front-facing.
 Convertibles are designed with the weight and build of a child in mind.
 They remain installed in the car and can’t be used outside of the vehicle.
 You also have securing belt slots.
 There are usually five securing slots that cover both shoulders, hips, and the crotch area of the baby.
+Don’t miss to have a look on our curated list of top 10 affordable convertible car seats for toddlers.

 3. Combination Seats or All-In-One Seat